RetroDECK/ES-DE/USERGUIDE-DEV.md

 Another problem on macOS 11 Big Sur (and possibly older OS versions) is that when connecting a Sony DualShock 4 controller either via Bluetooth or using a USB cable, two separate controller devices are registered in parallel.
 This is a bug in either macOS or the DualShock driver and it makes it seem as if ES-DE is registering double button presses when actually two separate controller devices are generating identical input.
 A workaround if using Bluetooth mode is to plug in the USB cable just after connecting the controller, wait a second or two and then remove the cable again.
 This will remove the cabled device, leaving only the Bluetooth device active.
 Another workaround is to enable the setting _Only accept input from first controller_ in the ES-DE input device settings.
 The reason why this bug may not be visible in some other games and applications is that ES-DE enables and auto-configures all connected controllers.
 The issue appears to be resolved in macOS Monterey.

+## Specific notes for Valve Steam Deck

+As the Steam Deck is essentially a Linux desktop computer with a custom user interface, there is really not much specifically to consider when running ES-DE compared to any other Linux-based operating system.
+There is a specific AppImage available for the Steam Deck though that is recommended to use, as a number of settings will be tuned for the best possible experience on this device.

+For Flatpak releases of some emulators you may need to give extra permissions to be able to launch games placed on external devices such as a memory card.
+This is the case for instance for melonDS and RPCS3.
+The easiest way to do this is by using [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
+The option you need to enable is _All system files_ in the _Filesystem_ section.

 ## Specific notes for Raspberry Pi

 ES-DE on the Raspberry Pi requires a desktop environment, or more specifically a window manager and a sound server (like PulseAudio or PipeWire).
 There are no plans to add support for direct hardware access to the framebuffer or to ALSA.
 If you want to use your Raspberry Pi as an appliance, take a look at [RetroPie](https://retropie.org.uk), [Recalbox](https://www.recalbox.com) or [Batocera](https://batocera.org) instead.